Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 WHAT IS COERCIVE CONTROL?

-Coercive control is a pattern of behavior that establishes dominance over another person through isolation, intimidation, threats of violence, and physical violence.
+Coercive control is a pattern of behavior in which one person establishes dominance over another through isolation, intimidation, threats of violence, and physical violence.
 People who experience coercive control are often isolated from their friends, family, and support networks and are fearful for their safety, even in the absence of physical violence.

-Prior abuse by the perpetrator served as another risk factor for homicide-suicides.24Bernie Auchter, “Men Who Murder Their Families: What the Research Tells Us,” NIJ Journal 266 (2010).
-In fact, 59 percent of victims or survivors in the focus groups endured short- and long-term abuse before the incident.
-A survivor recalled the long-term abuse by her father before the homicide-suicide incident that killed both her parents:
+Prior abuse by the perpetrator served as another risk factor for homicide-suicides.30Bernie Auchter, “Men Who Murder Their Families: What the Research Tells Us,” NIJ Journal 266 (2010).
+In fact, 59 percent of victims or survivors in the focus group endured short- and long-term abuse before the incident.
+A survivor recalled the long-term abuse perpetrated by her father before the homicide-suicide incident that killed both her parents:

 “My father . . . worked in law enforcement and had many guns. . . .
 He used them to intimidate his family. . . .
 He abused us. . . .
 He threatened to kill my mom several times and to kill me.”

-In addition, existing stigmas in society around intimate partner violence and suicide can result in survivors’ hesitance to speak about the tragedy with family members and friends.
-One woman whose partner died by suicide after he attempted to take her life described the impact on some of her relationships,
+Social stigma around intimate partner violence and suicide can make survivors hesitant to speak about the tragedy with family members and friends.
+One woman whose partner died by suicide after he attempted to take her life described the impact on some of her relationships:

 “There was, especially on his side of the family, a lot of anger—a lot of wanting to place blame, avoidance, and a lot of silence from my side of the family.
 There wasn’t a lot of coming together and healing.
 It was [the] complete opposite.
 And because of that, I don’t really know how anyone is doing.
 Nobody talks about it, and I don’t talk to his family.
 It’s been eight years, almost nine.”